developerashkan/telegram-summarizer-bot/README.md

 # Telegram Chat Summarizer Bot

-A Telegram bot that summarizes chat messages in **Persian** using OpenAI GPT-4.1.
+A Telegram bot that summarizes chat messages in **Persian** using Azure OpenAI GPT-4.1.

 The bot collects messages from a chat and generates a concise summary in **informal Persian**, mentioning opinions and decisions.